xiaorui-ui/Ndle/README.md

 To run the app locally, [clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) the repo and make sure you have Java 17 or above on your local machine.

 The entire application is written in Java and meant to be run in the command line.
 There are 2 main ways to use the application; the first is to run the main function in Ndle.java.
-You can compile the java files in each sub-folder(javac path/to/file/*.java, e.g. javac Ndle.java or javac wordle/*.java), or use Intellij and simply run Ndle.java.
+You can compile the java files in each sub-folder(`javac path/to/file/*.java`, e.g. `javac Ndle.java` or `javac wordle/*.java`), or use Intellij and simply run Ndle.java.
+You can easily modify the test Java class files and Ndle.java to change what you want to test.

 <figure>
   <figcaption>Sample run:</figcaption>
   <img src="command_line.png" alt="Alt text">
 </figure>

 The second is to use jshell.
 The advantage of this method is that you can go into the sub-branches of the decision tree by using tree.get(x), where x is an integer that represents the outcome.
 The convention I chose is to represent black, yellow, and green with 0, 1, and 2 respectively.
-Then, read the digits from the right to left(instead of the usual left to right for implementation simplicity) as an number in base-3.
+Then, read the digits from the right to left(instead of the usual left to right for implementation simplicity) as an number in base-3(see code fragment above).

 <figure>
   <figcaption>Sample run:</figcaption>
   <img src="jshell_1.png" alt="Alt text">
   <figcaption>Sample run for sub-branches, import classes if necessary!
-7920 represents minimum total tries needed across all words. </figcaption>
+7920 represents minimum total tries needed across all words.
+Here: </figcaption>
   <img src="jshell_2.png" alt="Alt text">

 </figure>